Skip to sign in Skip to content

 FAQ about using Gmail for HIPAA-compliant email

-We’ll answer any common questions people ask about using Gmail as a HIPAA-compliant email provider.
+We'll answer common questions about using Gmail as a HIPAA-compliant email provider.

 Is Gmail's confidential mode HIPAA compliant?